rossaddison/yii3-i/README.md

 **To install at least a service and a product, and a foreign and a non-foreign client automatically follow these steps please:**

-** Step 1: ** Settings ...
+* Step 1: Settings ...
 View ...
 General ...
 Install Test Data ...
 Yes  AND   Use Test Date ...
 Yes
-** Step 2. ** In the main Url type: invoice an press enter.
+* Step 2: In the main Url type: invoice an press enter.
 The Invoice Controller will create 2 clients and products automatically.

-** Steps to translate into another language: **
+**Steps to translate into another language:**

 GeneratorController includes a function google_translate_lang ...
 This function takes the English ip_lang array or gateway_lang located in